-What are Management Options for ALS?
+What are Treatment Options for ALS?

 These are management options that can help you care for you lung issues.
 If you have questions make sure to ask member of your team.

 A variety of medications can help dry out your secretions.
 We may also recommend a suction machine.
 This is similar to what is used in dental offices to suction out saliva.
 Your durable medical equipment (DME) company can provide this.